CaptainAlex1299/Tembeza/README.md

 # Tembeza – Tech Services Website

-This is the official website for **Tembeza**, a tech services business focused on modern web solutions, system optimization, and digital consulting.
+This the website for **Tembeza**, a tech services business focused on modern web solutions, system optimization, and digital consulting.

 ## Tech Stack
 - Astro